john-griffin/guides-source/guides/release/reference/syntax-conversion-guide.md

 The angle bracket invocation syntax is useful when you wish to pass arbitrary HTML attributes to the component.
-This is possible because in angle bracket invocation syntax there is a distinction between passing a named argument and an HTML attribute, while in classic invocation syntax everything is an argument to the component, either named or positional.
+This is possible because in angle bracket invocation syntax there is a distinction between passing a named argument and an HTML attribute, while in curly invocation syntax everything is an argument to the component, either named or positional.

 ### Leverage Existing Knowledge